 top of page

-KEN'S TOP PRIORITIES
+KENT'S TOP PRIORITIES

 The campaign for sheriff is dedicated to serving the community with honesty, integrity, and a commitment to public safety.
 With a deep-rooted passion for public service, Kent's goal is to address critical issues, create a safer environment, and build a safer community for all.
 Drawing from years of experience, Kent is focused on implementing effective strategies to tackle crime, improve law enforcement, and enhance the overall well-being of our neighborhoods.
 Here are Kent's top three key issues.